WillUK99/productsREST-API/README.md

-Small project to scaffold out and build an api with ts & learn some mongoDB :) .
+Small API to manage users and products.
+Built with express